jdohertydev/blast-off/README.md

 ### Fixed Bugs

-* The typewriter function replaces the need for the print function and was not configured for single line spacing (\n).
+* The typewriter function replaces the need for the print function and was not configured for single-line spacing (\n).
 This was fixed with a simple for loop:

 ```python
 for character in text: